yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-010_Validate_Country_Field_With_Uppercase_Characters.md

 ## 🧪 Test Steps
 1. Open Add New Address form
-2. Navigate to the "Add Address" form
-3. Locate the "Country" field
-4. Enter a valid country name using only uppercase characters (e.g., "BRAZIL")
+2. Enter a valid country name using only uppercase characters (e.g., "BRAZIL")
-5. Fill other fields with valid data
+3. Fill other fields with valid data
-6. Submit the form
+4. Submit the form

 ---